Automated Generation of Shuttling Sequences for a Linear Segmented Ion Trap Quantum Computer: Problem statement

 For the QCCD architecture, shuttling operations are required to implement gate-based quantum circuits.
 It is assumed that a given circuit to be executed is compiled into the native gate set pertaining to the architecture by a compilation stage done beforehand.
 The execution of the circuit on the shuttling-based architecture is as follows: First, the required number of ions is distributed within the trap, prepared via cooling and state preparation protocols.
 A qubit index is initially assigned to each ion, referred to as the \textit{initial ordering}.
 Then, the actual circuit is executed in repeated steps of i) executing gates on the qubits stored in the LIZ, and ii) reconfiguration of the register via shuttling operations, such that the succeeding qubit(s) on which a gate is to be performed, is stored in the LIZ.
 Finally, the qubit register is read out.

 The shuttling operations required for register reconfiguration consist of manipulating the electrostatic \textit{potential wells} storing the ion crystals.
 These operations are realized via dynamically changing the voltages applied to the trap electrodes, and fall into three elementary classes: \begin{compactitem} \item \textbf{Linear transport:} A potential well containing a crystal is moved along the trap axis \cite{Walther2012,Bowler2012}.
 The well is not allowed to cross the position of neighboring wells. \item \textbf{Split~/~merge:} Upon crystal split, a single well containing a two-ion crystal is transformed into two distinct wells, partitioning the two ions on these, leading to two one-ion crystals~\cite{Bowler2012,Ruster2014,Kaufmann2014}.
-Crystal merging is the reverse process. \item \textbf{Crystal rotation:} A two-ion crystal is physically rotated, such that the qubit ordering is reversed; this is equivalent to a SWAP quantum logic gate \cite{Kaufmann2017swap}. \end{compactitem}
+Crystal merging is the reverse process. \item \textbf{Crystal rotation:} A two-ion crystal is physically rotated, such that the qubit ordering is reversed; this is equivalent to a SWAP quantum logic gate \cite{Kaufmann2017swap}.
+The rotation-based swap is used as it may lead to different timing overheads and infidelity mechanisms as the gate-based SWAPs.
+Moreover, rotations can be done outside the LIZ in any segment of the trap, and also at several sites in parallel.
+This can significantly reduce the overall cost of SWAP operations. \end{compactitem}